 Beginning next week, Nashville Symphony EDCE staff will hold a series of public information meetings for students interested in auditioning this year for the symphony’s award-winning Accelerando program.
-Students selected through this year’s audition process will join the program in August 2018.
+Students selected through this year’s audition process will join the program in August 2019.

 Founded in 2016, Accelerando is designed to prepare gifted young students of diverse backgrounds to pursue music at the collegiate level and beyond.
 Accelerando seeks to create professional opportunities for musicians from ethnic communities underrepresented in today’s orchestras by providing them with instruction, mentorship, performance experience and assistance applying to music schools.
 With access to the resources of a major American orchestra, these students will be able to realize their full potential and will form the next generation of orchestra musicians.

-We are seeking to grow our current enrollment of nine students to a total of sixteen students in 2018-19.
+We are seeking to grow our current enrollment of sixteen students to a total of twenty students in 2019-20.
 Please help spread the word about this unique, ground-breaking program and help us find these students!

 Off The Podium Reflections, Statistics, and Top Ten Posts

-2017 was a very full year, packed with many significant events and activities.
-Off The Podium continues to provide a great means to share the activities of the department of Education & Community Engagement at the Nashville Symphony with the world.
-It also remains a productive format that has inspired me to continue to develop my writing on the topics of Music and Education – these features of Off The Podium reach thousands of readers all over the world and have brought me into contact with many musicians and educators I would otherwise have had no opportunity to meet or correspond with.
+The past year was turbulent, with a lot of activity for me personally as well as in the department of Education and Community Engagement at the Nashville Symphony.
+Off The Podium continues to provide a great means to share the activities of the department with the world, and to continue to develop my writing on the topics of Music and Education – these features of Off The Podium reach thousands of readers all over the world and have brought me into contact with many musicians and educators I would otherwise have had no opportunity to meet or correspond with.

 Thank you everyone for your continued encouragement and support.

-Registration is now open for the Nashville Symphony’s SOUNDCHECK student access ticket program for the 2017-18 season, beginning with our performances of Firebird, Winger & Watts, September 14 & 15.
+Registration is now open for the Nashville Symphony’s SOUNDCHECK student access ticket program for the 2018-19 season, beginning with our performances of Symphony Under The Stars, September 9 at Ascend Ampitheater.
 SOUNDCHECK provides $10 tickets to select Nashville Symphony performances for ALL students, K – 12 through university and graduate school.

-SOUNDCHECK TICKETS are available to students for purchase NOW for eligible Nashville Symphony concerts (listed below) September – December 2017.
-(In previous seasons, SOUNDCHECK tickets were only available for purchase beginning two weeks prior to each applicable concert.)
+SOUNDCHECK TICKETS are available to students for purchase NOW for eligible Nashville Symphony concerts (listed below) September 2018 – May 2019.